spryker/spryker-docs/docs/scos/dev/guidelines/performance-guidelines/spryker-elastic-computing/storage-caching-for-primary-replica-db-setups.md

 Solution implementation affects all `find*()` methods and `postSave()` hooks of Propel query objects.

-In order to implement a solution 3 major modules were created/updated:
+We created and updated 3 major modules:

-- **PropelReplicationCache**
+* `PropelReplicationCache`:

-Is responsible for storing key in Redis when Propel inserted a data to the primary DB.
+  * Stores key in Redis after Propel inserted a data to the primary DB.

-Is responsible for checking key in Redis when Propel is about reading data from DB.
+  * Checks key in Redis when Propel is about to read data from DB.

-Contains plugins to extend PropelOrm module.
+  * Contains plugins to extend PropelOrm module.

 Plugins can contain any functionality to extend Propel object and query instances.

-- **PropelOrm**
+* `PropelOrm`:

-Allows to extend Propel query objects in order to adjust save method generation with additional functionality.
+    * Lets extend Propel query objects to adjust save method generation with additional functionality.

-Allows to extend Propel entity objects in order to adjust find*() methods generation with additional functionality.
+    * Lets extend Propel entity objects to adjust `find*()` methods generation with additional functionality.

-- **PropelOrmExtension**
+* **PropelOrmExtension*

-Allows to extend PropelOrm module with plugins to expand its functionality.
+    * Lets extend the `PropelOrm` module with plugins to expand its functionality.

-Introduced a `FindExtensionPluginInterface` to expand data reading from the DB.
+    * Introduced a `FindExtensionPluginInterface` to expand data reading from the DB.

-Introduced a `PostSaveExtensionPluginInterface` to expand data saving to the DB.
+    * Introduced a `PostSaveExtensionPluginInterface` to expand data saving to the DB.